-Being a milspouse is great, but there is no denying deployment can lead to loneliness, and the loneliness is felt by partners too.
+Being a milspouse is great, but deployment can lead to loneliness, and the loneliness is felt by partners, too.
 This feeling is completely natural, but there are healthy ways of coping with loneliness.
 Follow these tips to help navigate your emotions and find positive solutions during military deployment.

 9 Tips for Coping with Loneliness in the Military

 Even if you’ve gone your whole life without being a Type A planner, it’s time to reconsider once you’re a part of a military family.
 Making a plan before deployment can help you and your partner establish stability once separation begins.

 Sit your partner down and start a discussion about strategies that will help you both transition into the deployment lifestyle.
 Communication is one of the most important topics to address as this will help you both cope with loneliness during this time.
 Establish a realistic goal for staying connected.
 Whether it be emailing each other once a day or Skyping once a week, find a solution that works for you.

 Nurture a Support Network Before Deployment